-Nick Farmer – International Tax Partner
+Nick Farmer – International Tax Specialist

 Many businesses have heard about the benefits of trading internationally, but haven’t yet taken the plunge.
 Others may have started on this journey, but are still trying to figure out how to improve their international experience.

 To make a success of international trade, it is important to approach it as a separate part of your business and draw up a specific international business plan.